Skip to content

 Brief summary

-The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory participants with DMD age ≥ 8 to \< 18 years old receiving corticosteroid therapy.
+The purpose of this study is to assess the efficacy, safety, pharmacokinetics (PK) and pharmacodynamics (PD) of satralizumab, a humanized anti-interleukin-6 receptor (aIL-6R) monoclonal antibody, in ambulatory and non-ambulatory participants with DMD aged ≥ 8 to \< 18 years old receiving corticosteroid therapy.

 Detailed description

-Participants will be included in two groups: ambulatory participants with fractures and non-ambulatory participants with or without a history of fractures (Group 1) and ambulatory participants who are fracture naive (Group 2) at baseline.
+Participants will be included in two groups: ambulatory participants with fractures and non-ambulatory participants with or without a history of fractures (Group 1) and ambulatory participants who are fracture-naïve (Group 2) at baseline.
 The study will assess the potential of satralizumab to improve bone fragility and to increase muscle function.
-A weight tier based dose of satralizumab will be given by subcutaneous (SC) injection every 4 weeks (Q4W).
+A weight-tier-based dose of satralizumab will be given by subcutaneous (SC) injection every 4 weeks (Q4W).

 Interventions